-The Fuel Tracker Account (see Note 6 of "Notes to Interim Consolidated Financial Statements" for further details) is comprised of total diesel fuel and lubricating oil costs to be recovered from consumers.
+The Fuel Tracker Account (see Note 6 of the consolidated financial statements) is comprised of total diesel fuel and lubricating oil costs to be recovered from consumers.

-In March 2011 the ERA approved the Fuel Price Volatility Management Programme.
-The objective of the programme is to reduce the impact of volatility in the Fuel Cost Charge paid by the Company's customers for the fuel that the Company must purchase in order to provide electric service.
+In March 2011 the ERA approved the Fuel Price Volatility Management Program.
+The objective of the program is to reduce the impact of volatility in the Fuel Cost Charge paid by the Company's customers for the fuel that the Company must purchase in order to provide electric service.
 Contracts initiated in May 2012 and November 2012 utilize call spreads to promote transparency in pricing.
 The monthly hedging costs and returns are also included within the Fuel Tracker Account.